Jason Reda

-Jason Gerard Reda (born August 16, 1985) is a former American football placekicker.
+Jason Gerard Reda (born August 16, 1985) is an American former football placekicker.
 He was signed by the Cleveland Browns as an undrafted free agent in 2008.
 He played college football at Illinois.

 College career

 At Illinois, Reda made 16 of his 18 attempted field goals in his senior year.
 He made three out of his three attempted +50 yard field goals.
 He was put on Illinois' All Decade Team and put on the prestigious Top Ten Specialists of All Time list.
 Jason is the all-time scoring leader for the Fighting Illini, having scored 267 career points between 2004 and 2007.